 Encryption doesn’t just help to protect personal data, it also secures enterprise assets.
 NSS Labs’, Jason Pappalexis is authoring a series on The Encrypted Web, part 1 (An Upward Trajectory) and part 2 ( Malicious Traffic) of which are currently available in the NSS Labs Research Library.
 The series reveals that as much as 40-50% of all enterprise web traffic is currently encrypted, and this number is forecasted to increase to at least 75% by 2019.
 This rise will drive the adoption of dedicated SSL appliances that can handle the larger amounts of encrypted traffic.
 Now, thanks to new techniques utilized by threat actors, the need to rapidly decrypt data has become just as important as the initial need to encrypt.
 This adds to the case for the adoption of dedicated appliances to handle all SSL/TLS traffic.
 Wherever possible, NSS will be incorporating SSL/TLS testing into its group tests, and we are planning a group test that focuses specifically on these protocols.

-SSL/TLS-related functions are often handled by security controls such as intrusion prevention systems (IPS) or next generation firewalls (NGFW); however, the EARG study found that roughly 42% of US enterprises have dedicated SSL/TLS appliances deployed.
+SSL/TLS-related functions are often handled by security controls such as intrusion prevention systems (IPS) or next generation firewalls (NGFW); however, our study found that roughly 42% of US enterprises have dedicated SSL/TLS appliances deployed.
 Half of these deployments are in large enterprises, followed by very large enterprises (32%), and small and medium-sized enterprises (18%).

 Encryption affects us all.
 Even if it isn’t your thing, understanding its impact on your network is critical.
 Follow our research on SSL/TLS and stay tuned as we test the performance of these appliances.

 NSS Labs is releasing a series of Intelligence Briefs that focus on security controls in the US enterprise, one of which is focused on TLS/SSL appliances.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-This paper is available to subscribers to our research library.